3 Ways to Stop People Pleasing by Honoring Your Needs

 1. Start by noticing what is happening inside your body

-This sounds simple, but it’s honestly the key to everything.
-Most people pleasers are so focused on reading the room that they lose track of what is happening inside them.
+Most people pleasers are so focused on reading the room that they can lose track of what is happening inside them.

 The next time someone asks you for something, pause for three seconds.
 Tune in.
 Does your stomach tighten.
 Do your shoulders lift.
 Do you feel a small drop in your chest.
 These little shifts are your early warning signs.